openthread/ot-docs/site/en/codelabs/telink-openthread-hardware/index.lab.md

 ### Firmware Flash

-Connect a TLSR9518 development board to the Burning Kit using a short blue USB cable as illustrated in the figure below.
+Connect a B91 Development Board to the Burning Board using a USB cable as illustrated in the figure below.

 <img src="img/connection_overview.png" alt="connection_overview.png" width="624.00" />